Skip to main content

 lazy

-Whether this screens should render the first time it's accessed.
+Whether this screen should render only after the first time it's accessed.
 Defaults to true.
-Set it to false if you want to render the screen on initial render.
+Set it to false if you want to render the screen on the initial render of the navigator.

 freezeOnBlur